jeremypbeasley/canlis_j/studio.markdown

     photos:
     - title:
       url: "/uploads/matchbook_1.jpg"
-  - title: Single Malt Whiskey Society
+  - title: Single Malt Whisky Society
-    desc: As a minister in Scotland, the eldest Canlis brother, Matt found himself in the company of the country's finest bottles.
-Many of these bottles found their way home to form one of Seattle's great collections, here in our cellar.
+    desc: As a minister in Scotland, the eldest Canlis brother, Matt, found himself in the company of the country's finest bottles.
+Many of these bottles found their way home to form one of Seattle's great whisky collections, here in our cellar.
     year: 2019
     price: 45
     purchase_url: https://www.nytimes.com/